Web Content Display (Global)

-As well as regular updates to the website and social media channels, we will communicate with you directly via email and encourage you to connect with teachers at your school or local school network who were involved in electronic examinations in 2018 to learn from their experiences.
+As well as regular updates to the website and social media channels, we will communicate with you directly via email and encourage you to connect with teachers at your school or local school network who have been involved in electronic examinations to learn from their experiences.

 Together we will keep communication lines open, and work with you through the change to ensure your students have a positive experience with the electronic examination format.

 Students will have the opportunity to try out the format during our familiarisation activities well in advance of the exam.

 Our enquiry line is askSACE@sa.gov.au – please use this to ask any questions you may have along the way.

 It’s important to remember that the best preparation for an electronic exam is in the subject learning.
 The electronic format is just an alternative way for students to demonstrate their knowledge and capabilities.
 Last year, students overwhelmingly told us they welcomed the new electronic format because it was in keeping with how they use technology throughout their schooling and their lives.